How Flexible Packaging Can Support the Healthcare Industry

 Slide-Rite® Ergonomic Slider

-Another benefit of flexible packaging is uniquely colored tear-away hoods that provide simple-to-remove yet effective tamper evidence.
+Another benefit of flexible packaging for healthcare is tear-away hoods that provide simple-to-remove yet effective tamper evidence.
 Strategic color usage also provides visual cues for where to open the package.
 Additionally, advancements in digital printing have allowed for pictures and diagrams that can simplify instructions for intuitive use.
-Digital printing also enables flexible packaging to include large expiration dates, table of contents, and other important identifiers that make the products stand out among the multitude of supplies in a hospital setting.
-Flexible packaging can even include windows that allow workers to easily see what’s in the package as opposed to reading what it contains.
+Digital printing also enables medical flexible packaging to include large expiration dates, table of contents, and other important identifiers that make the products stand out among the multitude of supplies in a hospital setting.
+Medical flexible packaging can even include windows that allow workers to easily see what’s in the package as opposed to reading what it contains.

-Because flexible packaging can provide clear product information and proper product protection, secondary packages or cartons are not required.
+Because flexible packaging can provide clear product information, puncture resistance, and proper product protection, secondary packages or cartons are not required for the healthcare industry.
 In reality, healthcare workers are already discarding secondary packages to make room in their crowded storage spaces, but current internal pouches can’t be hung.
-Additionally, the secondary package often includes important external messaging about the product, and that is lost once the package is thrown away.
-You also run the risk of losing instruction cards that were contained in the secondary package.
+Additionally, the secondary package often includes important external messaging about the medical product that is lost once the package is thrown away.
+Healthcare workers also run the risk of losing instruction cards that were contained in the secondary package—whereas with flexible packaging, all necessary product information can stay with the product until use.

 nurse grabbing medical supplies from packaging

-Flexible packaging can be designed to hang or stand up for easy, organized storage.
-When designed with the end user in mind, flexible packaging saves time when searching for, identifying, and opening a package.
+Medical flexible packaging can be designed to hang or stand up for easy, organized storage.
+When designed with the end user in mind, medical flexible packaging saves time when searching for, identifying, and opening a package.

 The removal of multiple packaging components helps with another problem facing the healthcare industry: sustainability.

 Mono-material flexible packaging can help reduce the landfill burden without compromising package functionality.
-By eliminating unnecessary packaging materials and providing an option that can support a circular economy, the right flexible packaging options can help medical facilities with these sustainability problems.
+By eliminating unnecessary packaging materials and providing an option that can support a circular economy, the right flexible packaging material options can help healthcare facilities with these sustainability hurdles.

 Implementing Flexible Packaging for Medical Equipment